SEO Strategy plan for a new website

 Google predictive search

-Yup, that tool that most of us use every single day is a great way to perform free keyword research.
+Yup, Google Search – the popular search tool that most of us use every single day – is a great way to perform free keyword research.

 Google Predictive Search for SEO Keyword Research